koerismo/js-fast-vdf/README.md

 ## Breaking Changes

+### 3.0.0
+- The parser has been modified to better match Valve's parser(s), which allow any chars to begin an unquoted string.
+- The parser now correctly evaluates escaped escapes before quote endings.
+- The `quote` option has been changed to use an enum (`DumpQuotationType`)
+- When parsing strings with escape sequences, the parsed string will now include the evaluated escape sequences rather than just the raw string.
+- Dumping has been updated to escapes strings consistently with the library's parsing.

 ### 2.0.0
 - The `types` and `multiline` options now default to false.
 - The `auto` quoting mode has been split into `auto` and `auto-typed`.